weizhiao/rust-elfloader/README.md

 With minimal features, this crate only depends on the `elf`, `cfg-if`, and `bitflags` crates.

 ### ✨ Compile-time checking ✨
-Utilize Rust's lifetime mechanism to check at compile time whether the dependent libraries of a dynamic library are destroyed prematurely, and whether the dynamic library containing the symbol has been destroyed.
+Utilize Rust's lifetime mechanism to check at compile time whether the dependent libraries of a dynamic library are deallocated prematurely, and whether the dynamic library to which a symbol belongs has been deallocated.
+For example, there are three dynamic libraries loaded by `elf_loader`: `a`, `b`, and `c`.
+Library `c` depends on `b`, and `b` depends on `a`.
+If either `a` or `b` is dropped before `c` is dropped, the program will not pass compilation.
+(You can try this in the [examples/relocate](https://github.com/weizhiao/elf_loader/blob/main/examples/relocate.rs).)

 # Usage
 It implements the general steps for loading ELF files and leaves extension interfaces, allowing users to implement their own customized loaders.